 d.)
 Will use of a PLA be conducive to ensuring compliance with laws and regulations governing safety and health, equal employment opportunity, labor and employment standards and other relevant matters on this project?
 Are there instances where these standards have not been met on Federal contracts in the local area?
 Were PLAs used for those specific contracts?

-It is unclear how a PLA would advance compliance with safety, health, EEOC, labor and employment standards and regulations on this project, as federal contractors already are subject to these rules, regulations and penalties.
+It is unclear how a PLA would advance compliance with safety, health, EEOC, labor and employment standards on this project, as federal contractors already are subject to these rules, regulations and penalties.
 Numerous federal agencies are charged with enforcing and monitoring contractor compliance with labor and employment laws and regulations.
-If contractors are not complying with any of the laws and regulations, it is the responsibility of the appropriate government enforcement agency to find, correct and punish violators.
+If contractors fail to comply with any laws and regulations, it is the responsibility of the appropriate government enforcement agency to find, correct and punish violators.

-Regarding compliance with safety laws, the U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) fined three construction companies and 14 site contractors a total of $16.6 million – at the time it was the second largest OSHA fine ever – following a gas explosion during the construction of the Kleen Energy Plant in Middletown, Conn., that killed six workers and injured 30 people Feb.
+Regarding compliance with safety laws, the U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) fined three construction companies and 14 site contractors a total of $16.6 million following a gas explosion during the construction of the Kleen Energy Plant in Middletown, Conn., that killed six workers and injured 30 people Feb.
 7, 2010.
 The accident occurred while the project was built under a PLA and used union laborers from as far away as Kentucky and California.

-The truth is that construction is a dangerous industry regardless of whether a worker belongs to a union or if a PLA is on a project.

 There is no compelling or conclusive private or government evidence to support the myth that an all-union workforce, and/or a workforce operating under a PLA, will have a higher rate of compliance with federal safety and health laws and regulations than jobsites not subject to a PLA.

 [Insert examples of projects you have built that have successfully complied with these laws in the local area without a PLA.
-Provide data demonstrating commitment to safety like workers comp rate, safety awards, etc.].
+Provide data demonstrating commitment to safety like workers’ comp rate, safety awards, etc.].

 e.)
 This project will require construction contractors and/or subcontractors employing workers in multiple crafts or trades.
 Do you foresee any work on this project that may result in both prime contractor and at least one subcontractor, or two or more subcontractors, employing the same trade?